 Dale Kingman and Greg Pendleton were tapped to represent a 105-year-old Washington company in connection with its effort to recover insurance dollars stemming from a recall of frozen vegetables.
 The federal court litigation concerned contaminated products insurance and tort liability of a wholesale insurance broker .
 Dale and Greg settled the case on favorable terms for GTTC’s client.

-Dale and Greg represent the same produce supplier in its efforts to recover funds from its London-based Stock Throughput carrier for product losses stemming from listeria contamination.
+Dale and Greg represented the same produce supplier in recovering funds from its London-based Stock Throughput carrier for product losses stemming from listeria contamination.

 Coverage counsel for bank in condo defect case